Cat-Lady/Animated-ships/README.md

 ## Features
 - Every ship has been separately and carefully tweaked for best looking effect in-game.

-- New ship sprites from Endless Sky 0.9.10+ are no longer replaced by animated version of old ones.
+- Unlike upstream, new ship sprites from Endless Sky 0.9.10+ are no longer replaced by animated version of old ones.